TheWizardsOfOrd/Elements/README.md

 1. Copy code from [Boilerplate](#boilerplate-code).
 Check [examples](#examples) to see it in action.
 2. Add your generative art code.
 3. [Preview](#preview-before-inscribe) your work.
+4. Alternatively, test your inscription using our [regtest inscription bot](#regtest-inscription-bot) if you're a wizard holder.
-4. Inscribe using your favorite method, preferrably with compression enabled.
+5. Inscribe using your favorite method, preferrably with compression enabled.

 ## Examples